isomerpages/sportsg-corp/_our-work/Anti Doping Singapore/About Us.md

 description: ""
 third_nav_title: Anti Doping Singapore
 ---
-The Government of Singapore was a signatory to the Copenhagen Declaration on Anti-Doping in Sport in 2003 and had also adopted the UNESCO International Convention Against Doping in Sport in 2005 by accession, thereby formally recognizing Singapore's commitment to implement the World [World Anti-Doping Code](www.wada-ama.org/en/resources/world-anti-doping-program/world-anti-doping-code) ("WAD Code").
+The Government of Singapore was a signatory to the Copenhagen Declaration on Anti-Doping in Sport in 2003 and had also adopted the UNESCO International Convention Against Doping in Sport in 2005 by accession, thereby formally recognising Singapore's commitment to implement the [World Anti-Doping Code](www.wada-ama.org/en/resources/world-anti-doping-program/world-anti-doping-code) ("WAD Code").

 Anti-Doping Singapore (ADS) was established in 2010 by the then Ministry of Community Development, Youth and Sports as the national anti-doping authority for Singapore and is a division within the Singapore Sports Council (rebranded as "Sport Singapore" or "SportSG" with effect from 1 April 2014) responsible for the implementation and management of the Anti-Doping Programme for sport in Singapore.